-The problem has reached such proportions that the University of Minnesota Extension Service recently published a booklet entitled Who Gets Grandma’s Yellow Pie Plate?
+The problem has reached such proportions that the University of Minnesota Extension Service published a booklet entitled Who Gets Grandma’s Yellow Pie Plate?
 A Guide to Passing on Personal Property.

-Earlier this summer, Megan Orenstein of the Virginia Cooperative Extension Service talked to a highly-interested group at the Crystal City Connection Hub of the Arlington County Library about the main ideas presented in the guide.
+Megan Orenstein of the Virginia Cooperative Extension Service talked to a highly-interested group at the Crystal City Connection Hub of the Arlington County Library about the main ideas presented in the guide.

 Orenstein noted that many families are reluctant to talk about distribution since it obviously brings up the concept of death.
 However, the transfer of assets will happen and, if you don’t, the state will have a plan to dispose of your worldly possessions.